ZupIT/beagle-docs/content/en/ios/getting-started.md

 <br>

-For this you'll need Carthage installed and Terminal.
+To do this, you'll need Carthage installed and a Terminal.

 **Step 1:** Navigate to your project's root folder and run `touch Cartfile` to create a _Cartfile_ for us.